504 Plan vs IEP in New Jersey: Which One Does Your Child Actually Need?

 An IEP is created under the Individuals with Disabilities Education Act (IDEA).
 In New Jersey, IDEA is implemented through N.J.A.C.
 6A:14.
 An IEP entitles your child to specially designed instruction — actual changes to how material is taught, not just how tests are taken.

 A 504 plan is created under Section 504 of the Rehabilitation Act of 1973.
 Section 504 is an anti-discrimination statute, not an education entitlement law.
 It requires schools to provide "reasonable accommodations" so students with disabilities can access the general education program on equal footing.
-There is no federal regulation requiring a specific 504 plan format, no mandated evaluation timeline, and no independent hearing officer system comparable to IDEA's due process.
+There is no federal regulation requiring a specific 504 plan format or a mandated evaluation timeline; New Jersey has a separate mediation and due-process route for Section 504 issues, but it does not provide IDEA's stay-put protection.

-The practical difference: an IEP can require the district to provide special education teachers, speech therapy, occupational therapy, behavioral support, extended school year services, and placement in a more specialized setting.
-A 504 plan cannot mandate those services — it can only require accommodations within the general education setting.
+The practical difference: an IEP can require the district to provide specially designed instruction, related services such as speech or occupational therapy, behavioral support, extended school year services, and placement in a more specialized setting.
+A 504 plan can provide accommodations and related aids needed for equal access, but it does not provide specially designed instruction or the IDEA IEP structure.

 Eligibility: IEP Has a Higher Bar, But More Protection